Ministers trying to secure release of more Britons as two aid workers flee Gaza

 Around 200 UK citizens have registered as being in the strip with the Foreign Office.

-Ministers are working to secure the release of more British citizens from Gaza after two UK aid workers were among hundreds of foreign nationals able to flee through the Rafah crossing.
+Efforts are underway to secure the release of more British citizens from Gaza after two UK aid workers were among hundreds of foreign nationals able to flee through the Rafah crossing.

 Dozens of seriously injured Palestinians were also allowed to leave the strip, which is home to more than two million people, for the first time since the war with Israel began nearly a month ago.

-More Britons are expected to make it through the border to Egypt, with around 200 having registered in Gaza with the Foreign Office, Cabinet minister Michelle Donelan said.
+There are hopes more UK nationals could make it out and into Egypt on Thursday, the PA news agency understands, after around 200 registered in Gaza with the Foreign Office.

+The department provided the Israeli and Egyptian authorities with a list of British nationals and their dependents, prioritising by medical vulnerability.
+The total is thought to be in the low hundreds.

+Border Force officials deployed in Egypt to help UK nationals have been bolstered by the arrival of a rapid deployment team from the Foreign Office and psychosocial support experts from the British Red Cross.

 Israeli forces were pushing deeper into Gaza as air strikes struck a refugee camp for a second time in as many days, adding to the Palestinian death toll of thousands.

-Rishi Sunak thanked Egypt’s president Abdel Fattah El-Sisi for his efforts to get the first British nationals to leave through the Rafah border, the only gateway to Gaza not controlled by Israel.

-Downing Street confirmed that two UK aid workers were among those to make it to Egypt, where Border Force officials are positioned to assist them.

-Ms Donelan, the Science Secretary, said the Prime Minister and Foreign Secretary James Cleverly were continuing efforts to get more Britons out.
+Cabinet minister Michelle Donelan said the Prime Minister Rishi Sunak and Foreign Secretary James Cleverly were continuing efforts to get more Britons out.

-“The Foreign Office have said that some people have managed to get over that border and we are anticipating that there will be more coming,” she told GB News.
+“The Foreign Office have said that some people have managed to get over that border and we are anticipating that there will be more coming,” the Science Secretary told GB News.

 “There is a list of people that are British nationals – 200 I believe is the figure that I have – and our focus is on getting them out as quickly as we possibly can.”